StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 All telemetry classes and methods can be imported from `stackstate_checks.base`.

 In the example below, a `MetricStream` is created on the metric `system.cpu.usage` with some conditions specific to a component.
-A health check `maximum_average` is then created on this metric stream using `this_host_cpu_usage.identifier`.
+A health check (check) `maximum_average` is then created on this metric stream using `this_host_cpu_usage.identifier`.
 The stream and check are then added to the streams and checks list for the component `this-host`.

 ```text
 this_host_cpu_usage = MetricStream(